rajasimon/blog/content/django-multiple-project-single-database.md

 }
 ```

 The above settings will stop the migration for those apps only and remaining your project apps will migrate automatically.

-Please support me by subscribing to my newsletter.
-By subscribing you get to read all my previous article in this category.